Why I read, speed read and spd rdng?

 J.K.
 Rowling

-Cybernetyka i charakter (Cybernetics and Character) by Prof Marian Mazur (This book I read several times when I was 14 and didn’t understand it, because I haven’t developed my mathematical intelligence enough but when I picked this book again when I was 15, I got it immediately.
+Cybernetyka i charakter (Cybernetics and Character) by Prof Marian Mazur (This book I read several times when I was 14 and didn’t understand it, because I hadn’t developed my mathematical intelligence enough, but when I picked this book again when I was 15, I got it immediately.
 It’s about systems thinking and neurofeedback and presents a cybernetic theory of human character.
 The key argument is that our ‘character’ (not to be confused with the psychological term ‘personality’ relating to symptoms of human behaviour, not its source) cannot be changed by compulsion or persuasion or even self-persuasion.
-Therefore, in order to establish conformity between one’s character and one’s situation the only possibility (according to cybernetics) is to change the situation or environment, not the character, which is now been confirmed by genetics.
-Prof Mazur was nominated for the Nobel prize for his work and that’s why I got interested in this discipline at that young age.)
+Therefore, in order to establish conformity between one’s character and one’s situation, the only possibility (according to cybernetics) is to change the situation or environment, not the character, which is now confirmed by genetics.

-Huna by Max Freedom Long (At 14 I was reading everything that was mind-expanding, extraordinary and about unlimited human potential.
-Huna was very trendy at that time in Poland.)
+Huna by Max Freedom Long (At 14, I was reading everything that was mind-expanding, extraordinary, and about unlimited human potential.
+Huna was very trendy in Poland at that time.)

-Art and design books (When I was as a teenager and then an adult (15-23) I was studying art and design and I was reading everything about art, painters, history of art and design)
+Art and design books (When I was a teenager and then an adult (15-23), I was studying art and design, and I was reading everything about art, painters, and the history of art and design)

-Personal development book (At the age of 25 I arrived in the UK and started to read personal development books, from psychology to NLP to hypnosis, etc. One of the reasons I left Poland was because I ran out of the books to read there.)
+Personal development book (At the age of 25, I arrived in the UK and started to read personal development books, from psychology to NLP to hypnosis, etc. One of the reasons I left Poland was because I ran out of the (interesting) books to read there.)

 A Pattern Language by Christopher Alexander (when I was 26, I read this classic book for any architect and any aspiring feng shui expert or environmental psychologist)